Measuring Complexity at the Requirements Stage: Spectral Metrics as Development Effort Predictors: Background

-\item \textbf{Structural Complexity Models:} Sinha and de Weck \cite{sinha2016empirical} validated a structural complexity metric that integrates graph-theoretic principles with system architecture considerations.
-This model, widely applied in cyber-physical systems, captures connectivity, modularity, and system organization.
-This seminal work established empirical validation methodologies that link complexity metrics to observable system properties and development challenges.
-Subsequent research has extended these structural approaches to address multiple design constraints \cite{sinha2020design}, Pareto-optimization of complexity versus modularity trade-offs \cite{sinha2018pareto}, and integrative complexity measures that provide alternative perspectives on system decomposition \cite{sinha2018integrative}.
+\item \textit{Structural Complexity Models:} Sinha and de Weck \cite{sinha2016empirical} validated a structural complexity metric that integrated graph-theoretic principles with system architecture considerations.
+That model, widely applied in cyber-physical systems, captures connectivity, modularity, and system organization.
+That seminal work established empirical validation methodologies that linked complexity metrics to observable system properties and development challenges.
+Lopez and Thomas \cite{lopez2022metric} extended that framework to space systems modeled in SysML, adapting the adjacency-matrix-based complexity metric for hierarchical decomposition across multiple system levels.
+Subsequent research extended these structural approaches to address multiple design constraints \cite{sinha2020design}, Pareto-optimization of complexity versus modularity trade-offs \cite{sinha2018pareto}, and integrative complexity measures that provided alternative perspectives on system decomposition~\cite{sinha2018integrative}.
 Recent work has further explored how modularity and interdependence in cyber-physical systems can be analyzed using bio-inspired graph modeling approaches that draw from ecological systems theory \cite{bioinspired2024cps}, demonstrating the cross-pollination of complexity concepts across disciplinary boundaries.
+Similarly, Bhatnager et al.\ \cite{bhatnager2025measuring} proposed structural complexity metrics for SysML models, demonstrating that quantifying model complexity can predict development effort and inform engineering decisions.

 Beyond spectral approaches, graph-theoretic metrics such as McCabe's Cyclomatic Complexity \cite{mccabe1976complexity} have been widely applied in software engineering to measure logical complexity based on the number of linearly independent paths through a program's control flow graph.
 While originally developed for software code, such structural metrics provide complementary perspectives to spectral analysis and have been adapted for system-level complexity assessment. \end{itemize}